HeyEverton/HeyEverton/README.md

 ![gif to animate people who visit my profile](https://media2.giphy.com/media/cXblnKXr2BQOaYnTni/giphy.gif?cid=ecf05e47qc3wqiwi0pdbksa2to45nii92pprl9z2ab8f0c2l&rid=giphy.gif&ct=g)

 - I'm a software Developer at <a target="_blank" href="https://codifytech.com.br/">CodifyTech</a>
-- I am a technology lover and enthusiast.
+- I'm a technology lover and enthusiast.

 I am always looking to learn new skills and techniques to stay current and offer high quality solutions to my clients.
 In addition, I am a proactive person, self-taught and with good analysis and problem solving skills.